Troubleshooting

 What Is the spawn ENOENT Error?

 The most frequent cause is that npx (or node) is not in the system PATH that your MCP client sees.
-GUI applications on macOS and Windows often don't inherit your shell's PATH, so even if npx works in your terminal, the client can't find it.
+GUI applications on macOS and Windows do not inherit your shell's PATH, so even if npx works perfectly in your terminal, the client cannot find it.
+This is because your terminal sources profile files like .bashrc, .zshrc, or .bash_profile on startup, but GUI applications launched from the Dock, Start Menu, or taskbar skip this step entirely.

 Fix for macOS